• Skip to main content

 • Cayenne and black pepper – provide a bit of heat.

-• Oregano, thyme, and cumin – provide a herby, earthy, smoky taste.
+• Oregano, thyme, and cumin – this spice blend provides a herby, earthy, smoky taste.

-• Garlic and onion powder – lend their unique flavors to the mix.
+• Garlic powder and onion powder – lend their unique flavors to the mix.

 • Paprika – adds a bit of color and smokiness.

-• Brown sugar – adds just a touch of sweetness that compliments the savory spices.
+• Brown sugar: adds just a touch of sweetness that complements the savory spices.

 • Kosher salt: enhances all of the flavors and brings everything together.

-1. Combine all blackening seasoning ingredients in a bowl and mix well.
+1. To make the blackened seasoning mix, combine all blackening spices in a small bowl and mix well.
 Store any leftover seasoning mix in an airtight container for future use.

 2. Use a paper towel and pat dry the fillets.